angular-app/angular-app/README.md

 ## Building

-### Build the client app
-The app made up of a number of javascript, css and html files that need to be merged into a final distribution for running.
-We use the Grunt build tool to do this.
-* Build client application: `grunt build`

 ### Configure Server
 The server stores its data in a MongoLab database.
 * Create an account at MongoLab - it's free: [https://mongolab.com/signup/].